MajorFemi/alx-system_engineering-devops/0x02-shell_redirections/README.md

 The twenty five script list all the files with a .gif extension in the current directory and all its sub-directories.
 Hidden files will be listed; Only regular files will be listed; The names of the fies will be displayed without their extensions; The files will be sorted by byte values, but case-insensitive; one file name per line; The listing will end with a new line.

+The twenty six script decodes acrostics that use the first letter of each line.